Six writing teachers who found time to ‘write for themselves’

 Three things you can share through writing

-I sit at my writing desk now, pondering on generosity in writing.
-Recently, my time's been tight with work and I noticed that my head's becoming difficult to set right for writing.
+I sit at my writing desk now, pondering generosity in writing.
+Recently, my time's been tight with work, and I noticed that my head's becoming difficult to set right for writing.
 I struggle.
-Specifically, it takes me innumerable deep breaths, several walks to the water dispenser, and looking nowhere and around before I can...
+Specifically, it takes me innumerable deep breaths, several walks to the water dispenser, and looking nowhere and around before I can dive...
 Continue Reading →

 Three ways to tell a gripping story